DebasishPanda529/DebasishPanda529.github.io/_posts/2035-03-18-future-post.md

   - Alt history
 ---

-14 2200Z MAY 28: Taiwanese President Hai Long assumes complete control over the erstwhile Legislative Yuan and formally crowns himself as Emperor Chiang Kai-Shek II with unanimous support from the revanchist elements of the majority Chinese Nationalist Party in the Yuan.
+14 2200Z MAY 28: Taiwanese President Chen Shui-bian assumes complete control over the erstwhile Legislative Yuan and formally crowns himself as Emperor Chiang Kai-Shek II with unanimous support from the revanchist elements of the majority Chinese Nationalist Party in the Yuan.

 20 1145Z JUL 28: The Emperor declares the national policy of reclaiming the lost glory of the Republic of China, and announces the Taiwanese breakthrough in manufacturing intermediate-range thermonuclear devices in association with the JSDF and ROKAF, independent of QUAD and/or NATO influence.